miguelcfsilva11/Hawkins_Chess-AI/README.md

 # Run It

-Hawkins runs on both Unix and Windows terminals.
+Hawkins runs on both Unix/Linux and Windows terminals.
 In order to put the engine to test, you must either download the source code or install its package, which is available via [PyPI](https://pypi.org/project/hawkins/).
 (Note: Windows may have a hard a time rendering Unicode characters that represent our chess pieces.
 Please choose an adequate font for your terminal, such as _NSimSum_, to avoid that).

 To get the package: